 |First atomic bomb explosion in Alamogordo|

-In his article, Asimov concluded that there are cases where science has led to morally unjustifiable progress, and pointed at the invention of mustard gas, the first poisonous gas, whose sole purpose was killing human beings.
-It is noteworthy that the author of this discovery (Fritz Haber) was later awarded the Nobel Prize, not for mustard gas, of course, but for other important findings in the field of chemistry (a process for synthesizing ammonia from nitrogen and hydrogen).
+In his article, Asimov concluded that there are cases where science has led to morally unjustifiable progress, and pointed at the use of poison gases as a war weapon whose sole purpose was killing human beings.
+It is noteworthy that the author of this discovery (Fritz Haber) was later awarded the Nobel Prize, not for poison gas, of course, but for other important findings in the field of chemistry (a process for synthesizing ammonia from nitrogen and hydrogen).